Hydrar/vulkan-overlay/README.md

 N.B: I really wasn't sure which category this should go into.

+### dev-util/spirv-tools

+The SPIR-V assembler, disassembler and validator tools from Khronos.

+### dev-util/glslang

+glslan -> SPIR-V compiler and spirv-remap tool from Khronos.

 ## Vulkan

 IMPORTANT!
 To get Vulkan to work, you need to set DRI to 3! i.e. my ```/etc/X11/xorg.conf.d/10-device.conf```: